SAP-samples/teched2023-IN260/exercises/ex6/README.md

 The business logic of registering for the session or event is implemented in the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/remote/RegistrationServiceHandler.java).
 Let's cache the results of fetching the TechEdEvent from the OpenAPI service.

-## 6.1 - Add the required dependencies to your project
+## 6.1 - Add the Required Dependencies to Your Project

 The SAP Cloud SDK relies on the `JCache` Service Provider Interface to create and manage cache instances and so, it is required to provide an implementation of the `JCache` interface for using the SDK's caching abstractions.